matthewmoto/atmega_a7105/README.md

 Note: check out the arscons page and update your arscons.json configuration file if you aren't running a 5V 16Mhz Pro Mini via a FTDI programmer as I am.

-Also, if you are using the graphical Aruduino IDE, feel free to just copy the libraries from their directories and place in your Arudino library path.
+Also, if you are using the graphical Arduino IDE, feel free to just copy the libraries from their directories and place in your Arduino library path.
 I haven't tested this method yet so it may need a little fiddling to get it working.

 # Debugging Your Nodes #